Miaga-o/DiscreteNotes/Discrete_CH8.typ

     12^43 &= 12^(32+8+2+1) = 12^32 dot 12^8 dot 12^2 dot 12
   $

-  - The exponents may be computed before pluggin them back into the exponent.
+  - The exponents may be computed before plugging them back into the exponent.
   $
     12 mod 713 &= 12 \
     12^2 mod 713 &= 144 \